Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: State of the Art

 \section{State of the Art}

 In this section, we present state of the art mechanisms for misbehavior detection in \acp{cITS}, as structured by our taxonomy.
-To provide insight in how this state of the art developed, we also include important related mechanisms designed for \acp{MANET} and \acp{WSN}.
-We note these discussions are not intended to provide a complete overview of the state of the art in those fields -- separate surveys exist for them~\cite{Djenouri2005:MANETSurvey,Zhou2008-WSNSurvey}.
+Although some mechanisms in this survey are designed for related types of ad-hoc networks, such as \acp{MANET} and \acp{WSN}, we will focus on \acp{cITS}.
+Separate surveys exist for these networks, though~\cite{Djenouri2005:MANETSurvey,Zhou2008-WSNSurvey}, and we will only use these as examples of how works for \acp{cITS} evolved from them.
 After discussing the individual mechanisms for our state of the art, we provide a summarizing table of our analysis in Section~\ref{sec:tableoverview}.
 This summary will include the additional parameters we discussed in Section~\ref{sec:misbehavior}; the scope of the detection and its compatibility with pseudonyms.